Bonded by Love for Product

-In one of many examples, we prioritized building out custom environments ahead of a long roadmap of enterprise features.
-We heard time and time again that developers wanted to be able to create custom environments outside of the standard development, staging, and production environments whether it be for CI/CD or sandbox.
-We know how much flexibility it would bring our users so we built it!
-We will always put our developers first!
+An example of this is when we prioritized building out custom environments ahead of a long roadmap of enterprise features.
+We heard time and time again that developers wanted to be able to create custom environments outside of the standard “development”, “staging”, and “production” environments, such as CI/CD or QA.
+We knew how much flexibility it would bring our users so we built it!
+We strive to always put developers first!

 EQ > IQ

 It’s incredibly important that everyone we work with feels comfortable saying, “I don’t know.”